brianpraseuth/Good_ReadMe_Generator/README.md

-# Good README Generator
+# Sample README - Insta-Date
   ![github license](https://img.shields.io/badge/license-MIT-blue)

   ## Description
-  The application takes in user input and creates a README file with it.
+  Insta-date is an application for which a user can use buttons to generate a random entree recipe and a random cocktail recipe which they can follow to create the perfect random date night.

   ## Table of Contents